LedFx/LedFx/docs/README.md

 We have now migrated document dependancy management and build to uv based.

 Building should be the same for all platforms.
-These instructions assume you already have a poetry environment setup, as per normal development.
+These instructions assume you already have a uv environment setup, as per normal development.

 :::: note
 ::: title